dacvs/aoc2023/README.md

     #.....###...###...#..v#
     #####################.#

-In part 2, I keep the weights of heaviest paths over a large domain (vertex sets with a spanning path ending at vertex End).
+In part 2, I keep the weights of heaviest paths over a large domain (vertex sets with a spanning path to the End).
 This takes a lot of memory, nearly 4GB on my machine.
 It would be nice to shrink that down without complicating the algorithm.
+On the other hand, most people these days have 4GB lying around.

 ### Day 25